redpanda-data/connect/README.md

 [![goreportcard for Jeffail/benthos][goreport-badge]][goreport-url]
 [![Build Status][travis-badge]][travis-url]

-Benthos is a generic and high performance log streaming service, able to connect various sources and sinks and perform arbitrary [actions, transformations and filters][processors] on payloads.
-It is ready to drop into your pipeline either as a static binary or a docker image.
+Benthos is a high performance log streaming service, able to connect various sources and sinks and perform arbitrary
+[actions, transformations and filters][processors] on payloads.
+It is easy to deploy and monitor, and ready to drop into your pipeline either as a static binary or a docker image.

-A Benthos stream consists of four components; [inputs][inputs], optional [buffer][buffers], [processor][processors] workers and [outputs][outputs].
+A Benthos stream consists of four layers: [inputs][inputs], optional [buffer][buffers], [processor][processors] workers and [outputs][outputs].
 Inputs and outputs can be combined in a range of broker patterns.
 It is possible to run multiple isolated streams within a single Benthos instance using